mertdemirel195/Data-Structures-Algorithms-Group-Project/README.md

 3. Verify Installation

-&emsp;&emsp; Once dependencies are installed, open the quickspot_app.ipynb file in Google Colab or Jupyter Notebook.
-&emsp;&emsp; Once all dependencies are installed, you can run the project in two different ways:

-Option A – Run in Visual Studio Code
+&emsp;&emsp; Once all dependencies are installed, you can run the project in Visual Studio Code following these steps:

-Open Visual Studio Code.
+&emsp;&emsp;&emsp;&emsp; Open Visual Studio Code.

-Go to File → Open Folder → QuickSpot.
+&emsp;&emsp;&emsp;&emsp; Go to File → Open Folder → QuickSpot.

-Open the file MVPHarutYFinal.ipynb or quickspot_app.ipynb.
+&emsp;&emsp;&emsp;&emsp; Open the file MVPHarutYFinal.ipynb or quickspot_app.ipynb.

-If prompted, select the Python 3 interpreter.
+&emsp;&emsp;&emsp;&emsp; If prompted, select the Python 3 interpreter.

-Run all cells (or press ▶ Run All).
+&emsp;&emsp;&emsp;&emsp; Run all cells (or press ▶ Run All).

-Wait for the message:

 # USAGE
 1. Select a Reference Point